An Online Framework to Interact and Efficiently Compute Linear Layouts of Graphs: Introduction

 \myparagraph{Paper Organization} In Section~\ref{sec:system}, we describe in details the extended features that we have implemented in the system together with some insights on the SAT formulation.
-Section~\ref{sec:proof-of-concept} serves as a proof of concept for our system; we first present an outline of the proof-sketch by Yannakakis mentioned above, and then we present our findings for the different parts of the proof-sketch.
+Section~\ref{sec:proof-of-concept} serves as a proof of concept for our system, as we present several findings that have been derived using the system.
 We conclude in Section~\ref{sec:conclusions} with further considerations and plans.